linuxdeepin/deepin-manual/manual-assets/personal/dde/en_US/index.md

 It is available to use the root permission, execute sudo operations, install and run the unsigned applications that are not in the App Store, which may damage the integrity of the system.
 No official maintenance services are available for such damage.
 Please use it with caution.
 The system is not in developer mode by default.

 1. On the homepage of Control Center, click ![general](icon/general.svg).
-2. Click the **Developer Mode** and click the **Request Root Access** Icon.
+2. Click the **Developer Mode** and click the **Enter Developer Mode** Icon.

-- If you choose the online Mode, please log into your Union ID first.
-Read the disclaimer carefully, check **Agree and Request Root Access** and click **Confirm** after understanding the precautions.
-The button will change to **Root Access Allowed**.
+- If you choose the online Mode, please log into your network account first.
+Read the disclaimer carefully, check **Agree and Enter the Developer Mode** and click **Confirm** after understanding the precautions.
+The button will be changed to **Having Entered the Developer Mode** after the certificate is issued by the system.
 - If you choose the offline mode, download the certificate according to the prompt.
 Enter the developer mode after importing the certificate.

-3. Click **Restart Now** in the pop-up  dialogue and enter the developer mode after rebooting the system.
+3. Click **Reboot Immediately** in the pop-up  dialogue and enter the developer mode after rebooting the system.

    > ![attention](icon/attention.svg)Attention: You can not exit or undo after you enter Developer Mode.
 All accounts will have root access.